King (singer): 2018–2020: Career beginnings, MTV Hustle and debut album

-2021-2023: Maan Meri Jaan, and subsequent projects
+2021–2023: Maan Meri Jaan, and subsequent projects

 He followed this with his second album, The Gorilla Bounce, in 2021.

-In 2022, King made his major-label debut with his Khwabeeda EP, which featured tracks like “Baazi”, “Ektarfa”, and “Sinner” and was his first release with Warner Music India.
-Later that year, he released his album, "Champagne Talk" which consisted of singles like “Pablo”, "Oops" and "Maan Meri Jaan," which went on to become the most streamed song on Spotify, Apple Music, and Shazam in India in 2023.
+In 2022, King made his major-label debut with his Khwabeeda EP, which featured tracks like "Baazi", "Ektarfa", and "Sinner" and was his first release with Warner Music India.
+Later that year, he released his album, Champagne Talk which consisted of singles like "Pablo", "Oops" and "Maan Meri Jaan", which went on to become the most streamed song on Spotify, Apple Music, and Shazam in India in 2023.
 He subsequently released multiple versions of "Maan Meri Jaan" featuring artists from different language backgrounds, including a Hindi-English version titled "Maan Meri Jaan (Afterlife)" with Nick Jonas.
-“Maan Meri Jaan” was also featured in Spotify’s Top 50 Viral Charts in 2023.
-He debuted in Bollywood with the song "Sahi Galat" from the film Drishyam 2 in 2022.
+"Maan Meri Jaan" was also featured in Spotify’s Top 50 Viral Charts in 2023.
+He made his debut in Bollywood with the song "Sahi Galat" from the film Drishyam 2 in 2022.
+In the same year, he also appeared on The Kapil Sharma Show, as a guest, alongside rappers Raftaar, Badshah, Raja Kumari and Ikka.

-In April 2023, King partnered with Indian entrepreneur Raj Shamani and his company, House of X, to launch his debut perfume brand, Blanko.
+In April 2023, King partnered with Indian entrepreneur and podcaster Raj Shamani and his company, House of X, to launch his debut perfume brand, Blanko.

 In 2023, King released a three-track EP titled Shayad Woh Sune, which included songs such as "Laapata" and "Teri Ho Na Saki".